WhatsApp Expert

 Spreading Awareness about Smoking and Cancer:

-I go to schools, colleges and other institutions sharing my story.
+I go to schools, colleges and other institutions to share my story.
 I try to spread awareness about the ill effects of smoking and other bad habits.
-I tell people, especially youngsters, that I am lucky to have survived, all do not.
-My Facebook group, 'Youngster's against smoking,' has over 4000 members who raise awareness against smoking and counsel people who want to quit.
-I also administer a cancer support group and actively participate in spreading awareness on cancer and trying to help and motivate fellow fighters to get through.
+I tell people, especially youngsters, that I am lucky to have survived, but all do not.
+My Facebook group, 'Youngsters against Smoking,' has over 4000 members who raise awareness against smoking and counsel people who want to quit.
+I also administer a cancer support group and actively participate in spreading awareness of cancer and trying to help and motivate fellow fighters to get through.

 Parting Message:

 Enjoy today to the fullest.
 Don't wait for an occasion; create an occasion.
-Make a list and start doing the things you love because you should not regret later for anything.
+Make a list and start doing the things you love because you should not have regrets about anything when it's too late.
 Always believe in giving.

 Related Articles